llanesm/low_level_i-o_procedures/README.md

-# low_level_i-o_procedures
-Contains macros for getting and displaying strings
+Contains macros for getting and displaying strings.
+Macros used in procedures that read string of digits and convert to numeric and then write value from string of digits converted from numeric.
+Test program that prompts user for 10 integers, displays sum and average.